Menu

 “Open innovation tools like crowdsourcing and citizen science can present solutions to real challenges by drawing on the knowledge, creativity, and expertise of citizens,” said Sen. Coons, who introduced the Crowdsourcing and Citizen Science Act (S. 2113) last September.

-“It was a pleasure working alongside members of the community taking part in the 2016 BioBlitz to help count and categorize local plant and wildlife species in our national park.
+“It was a pleasure working alongside community members participating in the 2016 BioBlitz to help count and categorize local plant and wildlife species in our national park.
 I encourage other citizen scientists to pitch in for upcoming events.”

 Talk about species diversity!
 Stroud Center educators Vince O’Donnell (left) and Dave Dickens had fun in the BioBlitz photo booth.